 WCC has experienced a low incidence of employee impairment.
-In the event a faculty or staff member is suspected of working while under the influence of drugs or alcohol, they are immediately removed from the classroom/office and transported to an offsite occupational health provider for testing.
-A full investigation is conducted as well as meetings held with the affected faculty/staff member in which counseling is offered through our Employee Assistance Program.
-In addition, if the faculty/staff member is covered under the College's group health plan, a review of substance abuse coverage is discussed along with leave of absence options.
-In regard to the one employee incident that occurred, action and sanctions were taken accordingly based on violation.
+In the event a faculty or staff member is suspected of working while under the influence of drugs or alcohol, immediate action is taken to remove the employee from the classroom or office.
+A Public Safety Officer assists with the initial assessment of the employee and then the employee is transported to an offsite occupational health provider for testing.
+A full investigation is conducted by Human Resources.
+The employee is offered assistance through the college's Employee Assistance Program and the college's health plan if enrolled.
+Options for a leave of absence for treatment are reviewed and considered.
+Sanctions are taken accordingly based on the results of the testing actions